Alcohol & Your Emotional Fitness While Driving: Fatigue, Stress & AggressionUpdated Dec. 25, 2020

 The type of alcohol.

-Some people find that they respond differently to different types of alcoholic beverage.
+Some people find that they respond differently to different types of alcoholic beverages.
 It may be that beer, wine or hard liquor put you in a more aggressive mood than other types of alcohol.

 A person who is fatigued is likely to have a more sudden, dramatic response to alcohol.
 Furthermore, physically negative feelings (extreme tiredness, lethargy, aches and pains) often translate into emotionally negative feelings when alcohol is involved.